 Alex Croft has recently undertaken a personal cycling challenge to raise funds for Smile4Wessex.
-In his own words, his ‘Inside Story’ explains just why it was so important to him to do so.
+In his own words, he explains just why it was so important to him to do so.

 As newlyweds and only recently returned from our honeymoon we thought we had it all planned……… get the house in order, and one more knees-up at Glastonbury before we start trying for a family of our own.